Engineering-Methods-Course/Blib/README.md

 # BLib

-Our project is a menegment system of library, the system include client side and server side, the server side connect to DB that save the users and library information.
+Our project is a library management system, which includes both a client-side and server-side component.
+The server side connects to a database that stores user and library information.
 ## Description

-Blib is an education project that focus on creating full stack system that manage a library.
-The system writen in Java and use JavaFx for the gui.
-The system also connect to MySql DB to manage the user and library data, the connecting to the DB handled using the library JDBC, the client-sever handled using OCSF.
+BLib is an educational project focused on developing a full-stack system for managing a library.
+The system is written in Java, with a graphical user interface built using JavaFX.
+It connects to a MySQL database to manage user and library data, with database communication handled through JDBC.
+The client-server interaction is managed using OCSF.
 ## Models

 ### System Use Case